ordina-jworks/ordina-jworks.github.io/_posts/2020-10-02-springCloudCircuitBreaker.md

 ```
 @RestController
 @SpringBootApplication
-public class CircuitBreakerIngredientsApplication {
+public class CircuitBreakerSoupApplication {

-  @RequestMapping(value = "/recommended")
+  @RequestMapping(value = "/basics")
   public String ingredientsList(){
 	return "Onions, Potatoes, Celery, Carrots";
   }

   public static void main(String[] args) {
-	SpringApplication.run(CircuitBreakerIngredientsApplication.class, args);
+	SpringApplication.run(CircuitBreakerSoupApplication.class, args);
   }
 }
 ```
-This is the IngredientsService that calls the CircuitBreakerIngredientsApplication for knowing which ingredients are necessary for making soup.
+This is the IngredientsService that calls the CircuitBreakerSoup application for knowing which ingredients are necessary for making soup.
-When the CircuitBreakerIngredientsApplication is running you will see "Onions, Potatoes, Celery, Carrots".
+When the CircuitBreakerSoup application is running you will see "Onions, Potatoes, Celery, Carrots".
-If we stop the CircuitBreakerIngredientsApplication we don't want to wait or see an error.
+If we stop the CircuitBreakerSoup application we don't want to wait or see an error.
-No you will get the output "Onions" because we annotated the ingredientsList method with @HystrixCommand(fallbackMethod = "reliable") when calling the CircuitBreakerIngredientsApplication.
+No you will get the output "Onions" because we annotated the ingredientsList method with @HystrixCommand(fallbackMethod = "reliable") when calling the CircuitBreakerSoup application.

 ```
 @Service